alexlin0625/EC601-MP1/README.md

   * After authorization, the system will download images from twitter user's feed.
-  * The downloaded photos are renamed in number order with following code
+  * The downloaded photos are renamed in number order with following code I renamed the files in number order is to make ffmpeg easier to track the path of the downloaded pictures
 ```bash
 num = 1
     for tweets in alltweets: